 The taste is soft and smooth.
 Dominated by nuts, chocolate, bark and milky tones.
 Pleasant aftertaste with a light wood astringency.
 Even tough brewing can do nothing with the softness of this Shou (ripe pu-erh).

-Perfectly goes with confectionery, milk and mint.
+Perfectly goes with confectionery.

-This tea has a light calming effect.
+This tea has a pretty nice calming effect.

 like other reviewers wrote- this is maybe the softest ripe I've had, but at the same time had a complex taste, good body, many steeps, calming qi.. as you'd expect from old tree material